mdn/content/files/en-us/web/api/storage_access_api/index.md

 ### Additions to other APIs

 - {{domxref("Permissions.query()")}}, the `"storage-access"` feature name
-  - : In supporting browsers, this can be used to query whether third-party cookie access has been granted in general, i.e. to another same-site embed.
+  - : In supporting browsers, this can query whether third-party cookie access has been granted in general, that is, to another same-site embed.
 If so, you can call `requestStorageAccess()` without user interaction, and the promise will resolve automatically.
 - `Permissions.query()`, the `"top-level-storage-access"` feature name {{experimental_inline}}
   - : A separate feature name used to query whether permission to access third-party cookies has already been granted via `requestStorageAccessFor()`.
 If so, you don't need to call `requestStorageAccessFor()` again.